Let’s clear something up right away — I’m Australian, not American.

 Split substantially increased my quality of life.
 Croatians place a very high value on in-person socializing, getting out into nature, and moving your body.
 Additionally, Croatia has excellent affordable health care, and living here without a car is very easy.
 These are all things that are hard to achieve as part of daily life in the US.

 There are a number of expat communities where Americans can connect with other foreigners and Croatians, which vary by interest.
 The Croatian community is very welcoming and deeply honoured when Americans move to their country.
+The country is great but it’s the people that make Croatia one of the best European countries for expats.

 Poland